mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 018 - Use Voice-Driven-Development/readme.md

 The views expressed here are my own.

 I am a human who writes as best as possible for other humans.

 I use AI proofreading tools to improve some texts.

+Most AI detectors will flag this article as AI-generated.
+That's expected.
+It's a technical article.
+It has a rigid format and clear steps to follow.

+That's exactly the pattern those tools are trained to catch.
+I've apparently been "writing like an AI" for decades, long before AI existed.
+This is a technical article, not a novel.

 I welcome constructive criticism and dialogue.